matthewfieger/matthewfieger.github.io/_posts/2014-06-27-nesting_data_for_d3.markdown

   ];
 {% endhighlight %}

-You can make it look like this with `Underscore.burrow`
+You can make it look like this with `Underscore.burrow`:

 {% highlight javascript %}
 	 _.burrow(data);